ATTX-project/ATTX-project.github.io/attx_project/Applying-Rolling-Updates-to-services-in-Docker-Swarm.md

-# Applying Rolling Updates to services in Docker Swarm
+# Applying Rolling Updates to Services in Docker Swarm

 Hereby you can find instructions on how to applying rolling updates to services running in Docker Swarm.